Skip to content

 Find out how your child can learn to sing or to play a musical instrument, with a range of financial bursaries and instrumental loans available to support tuition.

-Whether you're looking for your child to start lessons or continue learning from Wider Opportunities (whole-class music lessons) or previous lessons, this page provides you with all the details you need before you begin making arrangements with us.
+Whether you're looking for your child to start lessons or continue learning from Classroom Instrumental Learning or previous lessons, this page provides you more information about instrumental and vocal lessons.

-Children in primary schools often have their first access to instrumental tuition in whole classes through our Wider Opportunities programmes (whole-class music lessons).
-All primary schools in Derby and Derbyshire have access to this programme, aimed at year 4 classes.
+Children in primary schools often have their first access to instrumental tuition in whole classes through our Classroom Instrumental Learning programmes – a programme offered to all primary schools in Derby and Derbyshire.

-Alongside this, regular instrumental and singing tuition (peripatetic teaching) is available to all primary and secondary schools on the following instruments:
+Alongside this, regular instrumental and singing tuition is available to all primary and secondary schools on the following instruments:

 • Strings − Violin, Viola, Cello, Double Bass